Take a Stab At It

 In order to achieve excellence, we have to create good habits.
 Good habits alleviate chaos in our lives.
 The goal is consistency… doing things every day to recognize potential.
 Now hang in there, I am getting to a point.

 I see so many bad habits out there among players, but none are more debilitating and crushing than those with the wrong mental attitude.
 Unfortunately, it is more prevalent than we probably realize.
-Changing a layer’s mentality and behavior is not very easy once they reach a certain point.
+Changing a player’s mentality and behavior is not very easy once they reach a certain point.

 Listen carefully, becoming good at paintball doesn’t happen “naturally” or overnight.